 “I was, I realise with hindsight, a slightly odd teenager.
 Definitely a geek, but an odd geek at that.
 Geeks are at least meant to obsess, collectively, over computers or comic books, but, alone among my friends, I obsessed over buildings, bollards and town planning.
 And while eighteen-year-olds in more fashionable parts were discovering MDMA and acid house, I was high on Zaha Hadid.
 I got my thrills from the Architectural Review.”

-(From 'The Age of Spectacle: adventures in architecture and the 21st-century city')
+(From 'The Age of Spectacle: the rise and fall of iconic architecture')

 I began as an assistant editor at Perspectives on Architecture, the Prince of Wales’s architectural magazine, before becoming head of exhibitions at the Royal Institute of British Architects, and then deputy editor of Space, The Guardian newspaper’s design and homes section.
 The Times asked me to become its architecture and design critic in 2003, and I stayed there until 2011, writing a weekly column and getting up close to all the latest buildings around the world.
 A dream job.
 A lucky boy.